 - Video: highly flexible and immediate medium which allows you to make an emotional meaningful connection with the audience.

-Presenting your report in a creative manner may be the most relevant means to get your information across if the context allows for it.
-You may consider working with an artist or a graphic recorder to produce creative displays.
+Presenting your report in a creative or interactive manner may be the most relevant means to get your information across if the context allows for it.
+You may consider working with an artist, a graphic recorder or designer to produce creative or interactive displays.

 - Cartoons: allowing readers to see a point differently, add humour, and break up large sections of prose.